monix/monix-bio/README.md

 I will really appreciate feedback, bugs and complaints about API if you play with it.
 Just please do not use it in production yet!

-There is quite a bit work to be done.
 If you'd like to join and help then look for issues tagged with [good first issue](https://github.com/monix/monix-bio/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
 I'm happy to guide anyone interested in contributing.
 Just let me know on specific issue or write to me on gitter.

 ## Stability